Colorado Law Helps Homeowners in Foreclosure

 Some smaller servicers are exempt from the main provisions of HB 14-1295.
 (Also, a servicer that complies with the Federal Consumer Financial Protection Bureau (CFPB) rules is deemed in compliance with the law.)

-Key Protections Under the New Colorado Foreclosure Law
+Key Protections Under Colorado Foreclosure Law

 Under HB 14-1295, there are two key protections for homeowners who are seeking a way to avoid a foreclosure: